mnrkbys/macosac/README.md

 ## Building native binaries

-Actually, macOS 12.3 or later do not come with a Python runtime.
-So, I strongly recommend using a native binary version of macosac, if you run on that environments.
+Actually, macOS 12.3 or later does not come with a Python runtime.
+So, I strongly recommend using a native binary version of macosac, if you run on these environments.

 If you need to a build native binary from macosac.py.
 You have to install Python modules below: